 It is notable that the M6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 60D does not offer wifi capability.
+In contrast, the 60D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 60D (unlike the M6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 60D and the M6 have been discontinued, but can regularly be found used on eBay.
 The 60D was replaced by the Canon 70D, while the M6 was followed by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon 60D better than the Canon M6 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.